Join Guillemot Kayaks and Sea Sherpa Kayak in Maine

 Barb is particularly good in leading sea kayakers in dynamic environments that they would otherwise find intimidating: Kind of a pied piper scenario.
 She loves paddling in active water and is happiest in current play.

 Schoodic Institute is located on Big Moose Island which forms the headlands of Schoodic Peninsula.
 This former Navy station had apartments for officers and families which now serve as comfortable accommodations for Institute guests.

 The chefs at the Institute strive to cook with fresh, locally sourced ingredients.
 Soups, dressings, sauces and baked goods are prepared from scratch daily.

 Special Dietary needs: The chefs are happy to accommodate the allergies and dietary restriction of the guests.

-The price includes on the water instruction and guiding by Registered Maine Guides, 5 nights and 5 days stay at Schoodic Institute, meals provided (Monday breakfast through Saturday breakfast, bag lunches during the day and hearty dinner at night with a Deluxe Dinner one night: option of lobster, steak or vegetarian).
-Arrive the afternoon of Sunday, September 15th to check in, on the water daily Monday through Friday and checking out Saturday the 21st.
+The price includes on the water instruction and guiding by Registered Maine Guides, 5 nights and 5 days stay at Schoodic Institute, meals provided (Monday breakfast through Saturday breakfast, bag lunches during the day and hearty dinner at night with a Celebratory Dinner one night: option of lobster, steak or vegetarian).
+Arrive the afternoon of Sunday, September 20th to check in, on the water daily Monday through Friday and checking out Saturday the 26th.
 We can customize accomodations if desired, just ask.

 For details about what you will need to enjoy the event, what kind of gear you will want, and more stuff about accomodations, please read our Schoodic Retreat Gear List and Other Information.